Pierre-Emerick Aubameyang: Chelsea close to agreeing deal with Barcelona worth £6.5m plus Marcos Alonso

 The transfer under discussion would see Chelsea defender Marcos Alonso go to Barcelona in a player-plus-cash deal for Pierre-Emerick Aubameyang; no agreement has been reached yet, but all parties are hopeful of getting a deal done ahead of the transfer window closing at 11pm on Thursday

-Chelsea are close to agreeing a deal with Barcelona over the signing of Pierre-Emerick Aubameyang in a move which would see Marcus Alonso move to the La Liga side.
+Chelsea are close to agreeing a deal with Barcelona over the signing of Pierre-Emerick Aubameyang in a move which would see Marcos Alonso move to the La Liga side.

 The deal would see Alonso plus around £6.5m go the other way.